jola-ds/synth-health-eval/README.md

 data generated from a small (N=134) real-world clinical dataset of geriatric patients in Ibadan, Nigeria.

+## Result

-**Result:** This research demonstrates that for small, specialized clinical datasets, statistical generative models (like Gaussian Copula) are far more effective than complex deep learning approaches.
+This research demonstrates that for small, specialized clinical datasets, statistical generative models (like Gaussian Copula) are far more effective than complex deep learning approaches.
 We found that synthetic data serves as a powerful 'digital stabilizer'—when used to augment real records, it